tarasowski/seo/README.md

 * Keyword research:
   * use google auto-suggestion to find long-tail keywords
   * use google suggestions below the serps
-  * analyse the first 10 results if you can rank:
+  * analyse the first 10 results, if you can answer any of the questions with yes, then you can rank for it:
     * search result of a forum thread
     * search result are similar, but not exactly what you have searched for
     * really short articles show up less than 1000 words